Friendly Fraud

 - Set up alerts - Resolve before they become chargebacks

-Want to prevent friendly fraud?
+Want to prevent friendly fraud losses?

 - Implement device fingerprinting - Build CE 3.0 evidence